 Do I wish it could sharpen scissors and chisels?
 Sure, but I really don’t know how Work Sharp could do that with this design.
 Would it be better if there was a way to check your grind angle with a gauge of some sort?
 Yes, and I think that’s probably the biggest oversight.

-Overall, I think it’s 100 percent worth the money (and I’m not the only one who thinks so).
+Overall, I think it’s 100 percent worth the money.
 Whether you’re an outdoorsman who needs a razor-sharp blade, a chef with some decent quality knives, or an EDC guy who enjoys maintenance as much as carrying, you’ll love it.
 It’s easy to use, creates a super sharp edge, and costs less than a tank of gas.
 It’s a worthy investment (available on Amazon).

 Work Sharp Precision Adjust Review FAQs